-If the pharmacy can't get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
+If the pharmacy can't get the necessary information and process the claim under your SEIB prescription drug plan coverage, you may have to pay the full cost of the prescription when you pick it up.
 You can then ask us to reimburse you for our share.
 Go to Chapter 5, Section 2.1 for information about how to ask the plan for reimbursement.